 Hancock Lecture Complementary Programming

 The annual Hancock Lecture is designed to enliven discussion, instigate thought, even kindle controversy.
 To facilitate this type of reflection and ongoing interaction, Hart House presents supplementary events and activities to further the theme of the lecture.
-Throughout the month leading up to and following the lecture, join the conversation by attending these special events.

 When: January 2018